 What does she do?

-Parish Clerk is the Responsible Officer of the Council in Law and has a number of specific duties and responsibilities in executing the resolutions of the Parish Council.
+Parish Clerk is the Proper Officer of the Council in Law and has a number of specific duties and responsibilities in executing the resolutions of the Parish Council.
 The Clerk is required to ensure that the actions of the Council are legal and implements the policies decided by the Council.
 Duties of the Clerk include managing resources, and the preparation and distribution of the Minutes of all meetings.
 The Clerk is also the Responsible Financial Officer responsible for maintaining the financial records and preparing them for audit.

 Forest Of Dean District Council FoDDC